raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 }
 {% endhighlight %}

-The Java people would have and IDE that writes it for them, and the Rubyists would use the built-in class method `attr_accessor` to write them for us.
-Just for kicks, let's take the Ruby path: We'll write a decorator that writes getters and setters.
+Rubyists would use the built-in class method `attr_accessor` to write them for us.
+So just for kicks, we'll write a decorator that writes getters and setters.
 The raw values will be stored in an `attributes` map:

 {% highlight javascript %}
 function attrAccessor (...propertyNames) {